DailyDataMiner/CryptoBot/README.md

 # CryptoBot

-You'll need to edit the password.json file in root directory with the following information
+You'll need to edit/create the password.json file in root directory with the following information

 {"password": "password",
 "sender": "sender email address",